egrieco/statical/README.md

 - [ ] event detail
   - [ ] decide on url naming, probably not date based, maybe including calendar name
   - [ ] use unexpanded events
+- [ ] Add page map, an overview of all pages generated in the calendar (good for debugging and double checking sparse vs. dense generation)
 - [ ] Add ics feed generation
 - [x] ~~_Add month name on fist day of month in week view (just like month view)_~~ (2023-09-09)
 - [x] ~~_Determine which month a week "belongs to" based on which month has the most days in that week?_~~ (2023-09-09)